sonhuunguyenit/Github-action/README.md

   [opened, assigned, closed, reopened]
 - comment: (pull request and issue)
         [created, edited, deleted]
-### Note: You can go to the Action tab to see a history of GitHub action.
+### Notice: You can go to the Action tab to see a history of GitHub action.